maxidelfino/interactive-background/README.md

 ## Additional

-"Tilt" library was used to perform hover effects on images
+Test in chrome browser (it may not work in other browsers because it is not optimized) "Tilt" library was used to perform hover effects on images.